Basis of Preparation

 In the parent company books, the investment in its subsidiaries is held at cost less any impairment.

 Cost comprises land and associated acquisition costs, direct materials and subcontract work, other direct costs and those overheads (based on normal operating capacity) that have been incurred in bringing the inventories to their present location and condition, excluding borrowing costs.
 These include infrastructure and development costs such as roads and sewers, including contributions to other community benefits such as schools, medical centres and community centres.
+Inventories (excluding land) are at standard cost.
+Abnormal costs are expensed to cost of sales as incurred.

 Total land costs are allocated to the private housing on a development as, in the case of amenity land and social housing land, neither has sufficient contribution from sales of the precise area of the land to cover the land costs and are a planning requirement of the development.